Physicians Can and Must Do Better

 - #MeToo, #MeTooMedicine and #ScienceToo can look differently for women, men, non-binary, and racialized individuals.

 - Safe processes in reporting, ongoing support and follow-up are needed to ensure the safety and well-being of targeted individuals.

 - Increased and visible efforts by health professional organizations, academic and healthcare institutions to uphold professional standards of behaviour among their members.

 The time is now for leadership in our profession at every level from our professional bodies to our educational systems to be part of creating a culture of safety and exemplary professionalism.
-We look forward to working with other medical leaders on a national action plan [or something?
-Consensus report?]

 The Federation of Medical Women of Canada in our 95th year will continue to shine the light on gender harassment and sexual violence.
 Physicians can and must do better.